chaseruskin/orbit/README.md

 ## Installing

 `orbit` has pre-built binaries for MacOs, Windows, and Ubuntu.
-See the [releases](https://github.com/c-rus/orbit/releases) page to grab the latest release, or you can build with source through `cargo`.
+See the [releases](https://github.com/c-rus/orbit/releases) page to grab the latest release, or you can build from source with `cargo`.
 See the full installation instructions for complete details [here](https://c-rus.github.io/orbit/1_starting/1_installing.html).

 ## Documentation